mattwaite/JOUR491-Data-Visualization/course_schedule.md

 **In class:**  Quiz on readings.
 Discussion of Tufte readings.

-**Assignment:** Look for three data visualizations -- in print, online, wherever -- and bring to class on Tuesday.
+**Assignment:** Look for three data visualizations -- in print, online, wherever -- and bring to class on Thursday.
 Read the [Junk Chart Trifecta](http://junkcharts.typepad.com/junk_charts/junk-charts-trifecta-checkup-the-definitive-guide.html) and be prepared to discuss charts based on this rubric.
 Read Shazna Nessa's [Visual Literacy In the Age of Data](https://source.opennews.org/en-US/learning/visual-literacy-age-data/)

 ###Sept.
 20, 2016: Criticism and data visualizations